HIGH CAPACITY.

 HI TIDE.

-The Tide is our region’s modern, efficient light rail system.
+The Tide is our region’s modern, high-capacity light rail system.

 It runs from EVMC Fort Norfolk to the border of Virginia Beach at Newtown Road.
 The system runs alongside I-264, bypassing traffic completely.